-6.2 Path Duration PDFs
+B. Path Duration PDFs at connectivity graph level

-We again observe the multi-modal behavior for the FW model and the RPGM model (with 4 groups) when V{max} is small i.e. around 1 or 5 m/sec and path length is short.
+We observe the multi-modal behavior for the FW model and the RPGM model (with 4 groups) when $V{max}$ is small i.e. around 1 or 5 m/sec and path length is short.
 For example, as shown in figure 6, two peaks exist in the path duration PDF for the FW model.
 The peak on the left (at around 75 sec) with large area seems to consist of paths containing nodes going in the opposite direction.
 The peak on the right (at around 400 sec) with a smaller area seems to consist of paths containing the nodes going in the same direction.
 We also notice a similar mutil-modal behavior for RPGM (with 4 groups) as shown in figure 7.
-The peak with larger area on the left (at around 30 sec) consists of paths having inter-group links, while the peak with smaller area on the right (at around 110 sec) is composed of paths containing intra-group links.
+The peak with larger area on the left (at around 110 sec) is composed of paths containing intra-group links.
 Similar to the link duration PDF, the peak on the left dominates the PDF for both FW and RPGM (with 4 groups) models.